No need to start from scratch — use one of our retrospective templates and jump right in to an effective retrospective

 Liked, Learned, Lacked, Longed for

-The Four Ls retrospective takes the Start, Stop, Continue method and goes one step further.
+The Four Ls retrospective format takes the Start, Stop, Continue method and goes one step further.
 Instead of splitting issues into positives and negatives, the four Ls allows for some neutral middle ground.
 The“learned” section can help you identify lessons that affected the project or process, identify gaps in knowledge in the team, and even help you improve onboarding for new team members.

 Chart a new course